guysnove/Home_Ownership_Kentucky/README.md

 # Home_Ownership_Kentucky
 Home Ownership Status in Kentucky
 In this project, we estimate the probability of owning a home in Kentucky using logistic regression.
+In the RQ1 file, we used different tests to test the indenpendence between variables, and we also estimated the relative risk of not owning home in Kentucky.
+In the RQ2 file, we started by selecting the righ model for our data, and we did the backward elimination to exlude variables that were not significant.
+And then, we built our final model that predicted the probability of owning a home in Kentucky based on some features such as age, marriage status, college degree, poverty,and income.